madmonkey71/TripleT-Flight-Firmware/README.md

 - [ ] **Persistent Magnetometer Calibration:** Implement a mechanism to save and load magnetometer calibration values (bias and scale) to/from EEPROM or the SD card.
 This would avoid the need for recalibration or manual code changes after each power cycle.
 - [ ] **Advanced Flight State Machine for Guidance:** Integrate the dynamic target update system more deeply with a comprehensive flight state machine.
 Target orientations for the PID controllers should ideally be determined by the active flight phase (e.g., ascent, coast, specific pointing maneuvers, landing orientation).
-- [ ] **UKF and MARG Synergy:** Review and clarify the roles of the existing 1D Unscented Kalman Filter (UKF for altitude/velocity) and the new 9-axis Madgwick (MARG for attitude).
-Explore options for tighter integration, such as using MARG attitude to improve the UKF's state estimation or extending the UKF to a full 3D state estimator.
+- [ ] **UKF and MARG Synergy:** Review and clarify the roles of any future Kalman filtering for altitude/velocity (as the previous UKF was deprecated) and the existing 9-axis Madgwick (MARG for attitude).
+Explore options for tighter integration if a new altitude/velocity filter is implemented, such as using MARG attitude to improve its state estimation or extending it to a full 3D state estimator.
 - [ ] **Consolidate Helper Functions:** Resolve any duplicate helper functions (e.g., `convertQuaternionToEuler`) by ensuring a single, canonical version is used throughout the codebase, properly declared in a shared header.
 - [ ] **Configurable Actuator Axis Mapping:** Provide clear documentation and potentially runtime or compile-time configuration options for mapping logical PID axes (X, Y, Z from `guidance_control`) to physical servo outputs and their corresponding control effects (e.g., which servo controls pitch, roll, or yaw, and in which direction).
 - [ ] **Advanced PID Control Techniques:** Investigate and potentially implement advanced PID features such as derivative-on-measurement (to reduce setpoint kick), feedforward control (to improve response to known disturbances), or even auto-tuning capabilities.